pacman-ctm/pacman-ctm.github.io/_pages/about.md

 # 🎖 Honors
 - *06.2024*, Fully-funded Master's scholarship at MBZUAI.
 - *2021-2023*, Third Prizes (#5 Linear Algebra 2021, #6 Linear Algebra 2022, #5 Linear Algebra 2023) in VNU-UET Mathematics Olympiad.
 I was also #7 Calculus in the 2022 competition, but there were only prizes for top 6.
-- *01.2019*, Participation in the Vietnam Mathematical Olympiad 2019.
+- *01.2019*, Participation in the Vietnam Mathematical Olympiad 2019 (representing Nghe An province).

-# 📖 Educations
+# 📖 Education
 - *08.2024 - 2026 (expected)*, MSc in Machine Learning, Mohamed bin Zayed University of Artificial Intelligence (UAE).
 - *08.2019 - 06.2023*, BSc in Information Technology (Honors Program), VNU University of Engineering and Technology (Vietnam).